 - Prioritize receiving water bodies.
 The City developed and implemented a prioritization method and process to determine which receiving water bodies will receive the most benefit from implementation of stormwater retrofits, tailored implementation of SWMP actions, and other land/development management actions.
 The actions are designed to conserve, protect, or restore receiving water through stormwater and land management strategies that act as water quality management tools, reduce pollutant loading, and address hydrologic impacts from existing development as well as planned for and expected future buildout conditions.
 The results of the prioritization are included in the City's Stormwater Retrofit Strategy. - Create a Stormwater Management Action Plan (SMAP).
-The plan will describe stormwater facility retrofits selected through the prioritization process to include the Best Management Practice types and preferred locations.
-The SMAP will also include land management/development strategies and/or actions identified for water quality management, and targeted or enhanced implementation of stormwater management actions for a particular watershed in the City.
-It will propose an implementation schedule for the plan and sources for budget as well as a process and schedule for providing future assessment and feedback to improve the planning process.
-The plan is due March 31, 2023. - Record Keeping: Sammamish will continue to track and maintain records of stormwater planning activities and summarize these activities in the Annual Compliance Report. - Departments Engaged: Public Works, City Manager's Office, and Communications
+Using the background developed in the assessment and prioritization process, the City considered different high-priority catchment areas.
+Catchments are sub-areas within the different basins identified through the receiving water assessment.
+The City identified a high-priority catchment within the Laughing Jacobs drainage basin.
+Consultants are supporting City staff in finalizing retrofit opportunities and other strategies that can be applied within the high-priority catchment to improve water quality.
+The plan will propose an implementation schedule, identify budget sources, and provide a framework to assess the broader planning and implementation process.
+The plan is due March 31, 2023. - Record Keeping: Sammamish will continue to track and maintain records of stormwater planning activities and summarize these activities in the Annual Compliance Report. - Departments Engaged: Public Works, Community Development, City Manager's Office, and Communications

-COVID-19 Considerations for 2022: Beyond meeting the public health recommendations for office and field staff, Sammamish expects to continue to conduct meetings virtually.
-This did include the public engagement process for this plan in 2020 and 2021 will continue into 2022.
-The City hopes this increases the opportunity for more people to engage in the decision-making process by eliminating the barrier of travel.
+Post COVID-19 Considerations for 2023: Public engagement process for this plan in 2023 will use a hybrid approach both virtual and in the live allowing for increased opportunity for more people to engage in the decision-making process by eliminating the barrier of travel.